Wondering how to get a NIF in Portugal? You’re not alone.

 The pandemic made things more complicated, as many Finanças offices shut down their walk-in systems and started issuing NIFs only by email.

 In some cases, you could also make an appointment to go in person.

 It’s worth noting that Madeira typically has lighter bureaucracy than the mainland, particularly Lisbon.
 For example, my most recent visit to the Finanças office in Funchal (to update my address), was a ridiculously pleasant experience.

-I dealt with an employee who spoke excellent English and who even taught me a Portuguese song!
+The employee who helped me spoke excellent English.
+She even taught me a few lines of a Portuguese song.
 Nothing like that has ever happened to me in Lisbon.

 Let’s now look at the typical steps required for how to get a NIF in Portugal as an EU/EEA citizen.

 Step by step process to get your NIF in Portugal